carlosivanr/hugo_website/content/guides/_index.md

 weight: 10
 ---

-This following are a set of guides for using R to create data visualizations and conduct statistical analyses.
+The following are a set of guides for using R, wrangling and visualizing data, and conducting statistical analyses.

 # Contents: